 Video conferencing is nothing new – in fact it’s been around since the 80’s in one form or another.
 But, there has yet to be a massive wave of adoption that was expected originally.
 Video conferencing can be expensive, and can be accompanied by a wall of implementation issues or usage difficulties.
-But the times have changed, and video conferencing, now also part of web conferencing, has become much more mainstream.
+But the times have changed, and video conferencing, now also part of web conferencing, has become much more mainstream and there are even many free video conferencing options out there!

 With more than just hardware based setups that require their own computer, television screen, camera and microphone – most of our laptops and even smart phones are completely capable of video conferencing, just look at Apple’s FaceTime.
 Hosted solutions have allowed video conferencing to creep into every office from free options, all the way up to massive Enterprise level systems.